lcr95/lcr95-backup.github.io/_posts/2020-05-03-flink-kafka-consumer-issue.md

 <br>

 # Findings
 Flink creates consumer depends on the number of parallelism user set.
-When Flink consumers that created is more than Kafka partition, some of the Flink consumers will just idle!
+When Flink consumers that created is more than Kafka partition, some Flink consumers will idle!

-So, the problem is in Kafka.
+The problem is in Kafka.
 The topic partition created by default is 1.
 By adding Kafka topic partitions that match Flink parallelism will solve this issue.

 <br>
 There is 3 possible scenario cause by number of Kafka partition and number of Flink parallelism :